What is Parental Responsibility and how can it be acquired?

 - The reasons for applying for the order.

-Can the Court order Parental Responsibility be terminated?
+Can the Court order termination?

 Please note that this briefing is designed to be informative, not advisory and represents our understanding of English law and practice as at the date indicated.
 We would always recommend that you should seek specific guidance on any particular legal issue.